ewijohnson/Lyrasis_Analysis/README.md

 # Lyrasis_Analysis
-Extracts data from Accessibility report from Lyrasis to look at just R1 institutions
+Extracts data from Accessibility report from Lyrasis to look at just R1 institutions.

+Original data retrieved from: https://www.lyrasis.org/technology/Pages/Accessibility-Survey-Report.aspx

+Data is licensed under Creative Commons 4.0: https://creativecommons.org/licenses/by/4.0/

 ## What files are important?
 The combined summary data from all R1 institutions that responded in the Accessibility